elemental

 This means:

-Since Elemental 3 supports Butane input, additional disks and partitions can be configured via Ignition on firstboot.
-This allows you to:
+Since Elemental 3 supports Butane input, additional disks can be configured via Ignition on firstboot.

 This configuration is processed during the firstboot phase before the system becomes operational.